Senior Java Developer at Datafin Recruitment - IT-Online

-ENVIRONMENT:The coding expertise of a Senior Java Developer with the technical aptitude and keen interest in working with complex software projects is sought by a dynamic provider of IT Connectivity Solutions.
+ENVIRONMENT:The coding expertise of a Senior Java Developer with the technical aptitude and keen interest in working with complex software projects is sought by a global leader in Business Performance Improvement .
 Your core role will be the design, development and deployment of complex backend web applications and Microservices using Java 8.
 You will require 6 years or more Development experience, 2+ years AWS, hands-on technical experience in setting up of CI/CD pipelines, Angular 8, Amazon S3 and RDS, MySQL, Docker/Kubernetes, Git, Front-end to Back-end integration patterns and be able to code robust, reliable and scalable software [URL Removed] and develop complex backend web applications and micro-services according to agreed coding standards using Java 8, AWS Lamda and MySQL according to company coding standards and principles.

 REQUIREMENTS: